-During three months ended March 31, 2017, the Company filed a Form 25 ("Notification of Removal from Listing and/or Registration under Section 12(b) of the Securities Exchange Act of 1934") with the Securities and Exchange Commission (the "SEC") to initiate a voluntary delisting from the NYSE Mkt of the Company's outstanding common shares and the deregistration of the common shares under Section 12(b) of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-The Company decided to delist its common shares in light of its proposed change of business focus from mineral exploration to an investment company strategy.
-The Company's common shares will continue to be registered with the SEC under Section 12(g) of the Exchange Act and, therefore, the Company will continue to be subject to the SEC reporting requirements pursuant to Sections 13(a) and 15(d) of the Exchange Act until such time as all applicable deregistration conditions are satisfied.
-The delisting was in effect after the close of the market on January 27, 2017 and the Company's common shares has begun quotation on OTC market of the USA ("OTCQX") under the symbol MGHCF commencing January 31, 2017.
+During the six months ended June 30, 2017, the Company filed a Form 25 ("Notification of Removal from Listing and/or Registration under Section 12(b) of the Securities Exchange Act of 1934") with the Securities and Exchange Commission (the "SEC") to initiate a voluntary delisting from the NYSE Mkt of the Company's outstanding common shares and the deregistration of the common shares under Section 12(b) of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+The Company decided to delist its common shares in light of its change of business focus from mineral exploration to an investment company strategy.
+The Company's common shares continue to be registered with the SEC under Section 12(g) of the Exchange Act and, therefore, the Company continues to be subject to the SEC reporting requirements pursuant to Sections 13(a) and 15(d) of the Exchange Act until all applicable deregistration conditions are satisfied.
+The delisting was in effect after the close of the market on January 27, 2017 and the Company's common shares begun quotation on OTC market of the USA ("OTCQX") under the symbol MGHCF commencing January 31, 2017.

-Appointment of new director
+Appointment of new director and officer

-The Company appointed Mr. Michael Durose, a Professional Geologist (P.Geo.) registered in the Province of Ontario, to the Company's Board of Directors effective May 3, 2017
+The Company appointed Mr. Ken Leigh as the Company's President in June 2017 and appointed Mr. Michael Durose, a Professional Geologist (P.Geo.) registered in the Province of Ontario, to the Company's Board of Directors effective May 3, 2017.